Grain-Free Cooking Oil Helps Reduce Inflammation

-Since my severe degenerative osteoarthritis diagnosis in 2015, I have been consuming a no grain, no dairy, no sugar diet.
+Since my severe degenerative osteoarthritis diagnosis in 2015, I have been consuming a no grain, no dairy, no sugar food plan.
 Certain grains increase my pain.
-This is not about being gluten-free or participating in a “fad” diet, this is fundamentally about my ability to reduce my pain with my diet.
-Grain oils effect me the same way eating bread does – pain caused by inflammation in my joints.
-This post features some tips for which oils are grain free.
+This is not about being gluten-free or participating in a “fad” diet, this is fundamentally about my ability to reduce my pain with my daily cooking routine.
+Grain oils affect me the same way eating bread does – pain caused by inflammation in my joints.
+This post features tips on cooking oils and grain-free oils to get you started.

 Oils are made and processed from many different products – meat, seeds, nuts, vegetables, and fruits – and vary in their benefits to our health.
 Types of fat make a difference when considering what oils are best for you (see below list).

-Saturated Fat – Is solid at room temperature.
+Saturated Fat Oil – Is solid at room temperature.
 According to the American Heart Association, “From a chemical standpoint, saturated fats are simply fat molecules that have no double bonds between carbon molecules because they are saturated with hydrogen molecules.”
 Dairy, chicken with skin, pork, and fatty beef products often have quantities of saturated fats.
 Coconut oil also has saturated fat.

-Polyunsaturated Fat – Is liquid at room temperature.
+Polyunsaturated Fat Oil – Is liquid at room temperature.
 This fat is naturally occurring in many foods such as sunflower seeds, flax seeds, and tuna or salmon.

 Sunflower and light olive oil are great for cooking because they have a high smoking point.
 I primarily use coconut oil for cooking onions and cruciferous vegetables that appreciate a bit of a flavor kick, but I do not use it as the main oil in my diet.
-Virgin olive oil and sunflower are great flavor enhancers for salad dressings and vegetable drizzling, plus they tick off the lower saturated fat content requirement.
+Virgin olive oil and sunflower oil are great flavor enhancers for salad dressings and vegetable drizzling, plus they tick off the lower saturated fat content requirement.
 Avocado oil is not listed in the chart above, yet it is another one I really enjoy.